-Obviously, a good broadband connection is a pre-requisite, and then you’ll need Skype, which is a free download.
+Obviously, a good broadband connection is a pre-requisite, and then you’ll need Skype or Zoom, which are free downloads.

-Most computers and tablets already have it installed.
+Most computers and tablets already have Skype installed.
 If you already use it to make video calls, the online lessons should work just fine for you.

 If you’re unsure about whether your computer/tablet is up for learning Italian online, let us know and we can organize a test call with you to check.